7 Net Promoter Score (NPS) Statistics For eCommerce Stores

 NPS provides unique value for eCommerce businesses by offering insights beyond traditional metrics like conversion rates.
 For marketers, this data reveals which customer segments need attention.

-High NPS correlates directly with repeat purchases.
-Studies show that promoters typically spend 3.5x more than detractors over their customer lifetime.
-This makes NPS an effective predictor of revenue growth for online stores.
+High NPS is closely associated with repeat purchases.
+Studies show that promoters typically demonstrate substantially higher lifetime value compared to detractors.
+This makes NPS an effective indicator of revenue growth potential for online stores.

 NPS also helps identify product issues before they become widespread problems.
 By analyzing detractor feedback, marketers can spot emerging trends and fix potential issues.